 The situation is not what astronomers had previously thought.
 Polaris has a significantly lower mass (3.45 solar-masses, with an uncertainty of about 22%) than was predicted by conventional Cepheid models (one value was close to seven solar-masses).
 There is also evidence that Polaris Aa has undergone some mass loss, that its age is slightly older than expected from the models, and (not least) that the evolution may have been very complicated indeed with the triple system resulting from a prior merger event.
 While these critical issues do not dramatically alter the general conclusions about Cepheid stars, they do show that further refinements to our understanding of Cepheids will be vital to a more accurate and unambiguous period-luminosity relationship; tracking the orbit longer will help.

-Publicaiton: “The Orbit of the Close Companion of Polaris: Hubble Space Telescope Imaging, 2007 to 2014,” Nancy Remage Evans, Margarita Karovska, Howard E. Bond, Gail H. Schaefer, Kailash C. Sahu, Jennifer, Edmund P. Nelan, Alexandre Gallenne, and Evan D. Tingle, ApJ 863, 187, 2018.
+Reference: “The Orbit of the Close Companion of Polaris: Hubble Space Telescope Imaging, 2007 to 2014” by Nancy Remage Evans, Margarita Karovska, Howard E. Bond, Gail H. Schaefer, Kailash C. Sahu, Jennifer, Edmund P. Nelan, Alexandre Gallenne and Evan D. Tingle, 23 August 2018, The Astrophysical Journal.